bitdust-io/docs/roadmap.md

 * Find friends and add them
 * Encrypted chat with friends

-We have come for already but we need to set-up a more stable version of our alpha release to make it into a Beta version.
+We have come for already but we need to set-up a more stable version of the alpha release to make it into a Beta version.
 In addition we will make the UI more user friendly.